Skip to main content

 The U.S. Attorney’s Office for the Middle District of Tennessee utilizes the volunteer services of law students on a year-round basis.
 These legal interns are unpaid volunteers who work either for the experience and/or for academic credit.
 The program is intended to give currently enrolled law students the opportunity to assist in the prosecution and defense of both criminal and civil cases in the District Court in the Middle District of Tennessee and the Sixth Circuit Court of Appeals.

 Legal interns are not assigned to any particular section or division and have the opportunity to do work in both the Criminal and Civil Divisions.
-Interns will have an opportunity to choose from a variety of projects submitted by attorneys, and a supervising attorney will be available to the interns throughout the internships.
-Additionally, summer interns will have a mentoring attorney to guide them in their assignments and answer questions about the office and legal career choices.
+Interns will have an opportunity to choose from a variety of projects submitted by attorneys, and a supervising attorney will be available to the interns throughout the internship.

-Legal interns who work during the semester are expected to work at least 12 hours a week for a minimum of 12 weeks (144 hours) during the school semester (early January through April in the spring, and mid-August through early December in the fall).
-We typically hire up to 6 interns during the semesters.
+Legal interns who work during the Spring semester, early January through April, are expected to work at least 10 hours a week for a minimum of 12 weeks (120 hours) during the school semester.

 Submitting an Application